 - Neither Negative or Positive Karma: Also known as “karma without outflows” is the type of karma of enlightened beings

 And remember, it’s what you intentionally do that matters.
-For example, if you unintentionally stepped on spider, there is neither wholesome or negative karma in regards to that action.
-However, if you are out to get the spiders at all costs, then it’s negative karma seeds you are planting.
+For example, if you unintentionally stepped on spider, there is neither wholesome or negative karma in regards to that action (“Neutral” karmic action).
+However, if you are out to get the spiders at all costs, then it’s unwholesome karma seeds you are planting.

 Here is Alan Watts talking about Karma (two parts/videos):